Nymmh/vrc-avatar-settings-manager/README/terms.md

 - Support is provided on a volunteer basis through GitHub Issues and Discord
 - No guaranteed response time or resolution is promised
-- Log files (Meow.log) may be required for troubleshooting
+- Log files (meow.log) may be required for troubleshooting.
+Be aware that these log files may contain your Windows username in file paths

 ### 15.2 No Service Level Agreement